Leadership and Program Oversight

 Deputy Director of the Northeast Texas Center for Rural Community Health at The University of Texas Health Science Center at Tyler (Tyler, TX)

 Dr. McGaha has had the pleasure of serving the people of East Texas in the field of public health for over 30 years.
-Holding a specialty in preventive medicine and equipped by a Master of Public Health, his vocational mission is to help improve health outcomes in East Texas and to reduce health disparities in the area.
+Holding a specialty in preventive medicine and equipped with a Master of Public Health, his vocational mission is to help improve health outcomes in East Texas and to reduce health disparities in the area.
 For over 19 years he served as the Regional Medical Director for Public Health Regions 4 and 5 (North) of the Texas Department of State Health Services (DSHS) in Tyler.
 The department interfaced closely with nine local health departments/districts and served as the primary public health entity for the remaining 26 counties.
 Additionally, from 2012 to 2013, he served as Acting Assistant Commissioner for DSHS.

-In April of 2015, he joined the University of Texas Health Science Center at Tyler team in the Northeast Texas Center for Rural Community Health as Deputy Director, later to be named Director.
-The "Center" was the focal point for 21 Medicaid Transformation Waiver projects with a goal to transform service delivery practices to improve quality, health status, patient experience, coordination and cost effectiveness.
+In April 2015, he joined the University of Texas Health Science Center at Tyler team in the Northeast Texas Center for Rural Community Health as Deputy Director, later to be named Director.
+The "Center" was the focal point for 21 Medicaid Transformation Waiver projects to transform service delivery practices to improve quality, health status, patient experience, coordination, and cost-effectiveness.
 In 2016, he was named the inaugural Chair of the Department of Community Health for the School of Community and Rural Health where he directs classroom instruction related to social determinants of health and community engagement.
 Furthermore, the department oversees several grant-funded projects related to cancer screening, tobacco cessation, and maternal/child health.
 The department continues to collaborate with communities to further develop initiatives aimed at improving the health status of East Texans, including efforts to curb tobacco use, projects to improve dietary habits, and activities to increase physical exercise and manage obesity.